joaonc/pytest-params/docs/publish.md

    ```
    This will modify the version in the required files but not commit the changes.
 2. Create and merge a PR with the new version.
-   Call it, for example, _"Preparing for v1.2.3 release"_.
+   Call it, for example, _"Release 1.2.3"_.
-3. Build and publish
+3. Build and publish to Pypi.
    This command builds the package locally (in the `dist` folder) and publish (upload) to Pypi.
    ```
    inv build.publish
    ```
-4. Create GitHub release and tag
+4. Create GitHub release and tag.
    ```
    inv build.release
    ```